Listening Script Vocabulary

-F: Are you traveling by bus or car?
+F: Are you travelling by bus or car?

 M: Actually, I was planning to walk there.
 I've got my bike with me and I'm not sure if I can take it on the bus.

-F: You can take you bike on the bus as long as there’s space.
-Bus would be quicker
+F: You can take your bike on the bus as long as there's space.
+Bus would be quicker.

 M: Right, I'll try that, then.

-F: Ok.
-So them from here, you need to walk round the corner to the Geography Building and you’ll see a bus stop just opposite in front on the Red Flag Café.
+F: OK.
+So, from here, you need to walk round the corner to the Geography Building and you'll see a bus stop just opposite, in front on the Red Flag Café.